Preparing for the changes if you’re newly regulated

 2025

-• August: Publish AML/CTF Rules
+• August: Published AML/CTF Rules

-• October: Publish core guidance
+• October: Published reforms guidance

-• October to November: Targeted consultation on tranche 2 sector-specific guidance with industry associations and peak bodies
+• October to November: Targeted consultation on tranche 2 sector-specific guidance with industry associations and peak bodies.

 2026